 This dish is adapted from Hot Sour Salty Sweet by Naomi Duguid and Jeffrey Alford.
 The authors ate their way through Southeast Asia and their cookbook is full of great recipes and fascinating tales of their journey.
 I'm not sure if every recipe in the book fits the book's title as perfectly as this Cambodian pork rice soup does.
 It definitely has a great balance of hot, sour, salty and sweet.

-Cambodian Pork Rice Soup
+Cambodian Pork Rice Soup Recipe

 A hearty comforting flavorful soup made with ground pork, rice and festive accompaniments.